aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 or `setMaxConnectionRetries`.

 In the v2 SDK, the [Mqtt5Client](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html)
-class represents an MQTT client, specifically for MQTT 5 protocol.
-The v2 SDK provides an [MQTT 5 client builder](https://aws.github.io/aws-iot-device-sdk-java-v2/software/amazon/awssdk/iot/AwsIotMqtt5ClientBuilder.html) designed to easily create common configuration types such as direct MQTT or WebSocket connections.
-After an MQTT 5 client is built and finalized, the settings of the resulting MQTT 5 client cannot be modified.
+class represents an MQTT client, specifically for MQTT5 protocol.
+The v2 SDK provides an [MQTT5 client builder](https://aws.github.io/aws-iot-device-sdk-java-v2/software/amazon/awssdk/iot/AwsIotMqtt5ClientBuilder.html) designed to easily create common configuration types such as direct MQTT or WebSocket connections.
+After an MQTT5 client is built and finalized, the settings of the resulting MQTT5 client cannot be modified.

 <!-- Only use to mean "at one time."
 Don't use to mean after.
 https://alpha.www.docs.aws.a2z.com/awsstyleguide/latest/styleguide/dictionary.html